ICEACE/FLAME/README.md

 FLAME
 =====
 A Multi-agent Implementation of ICEACE Model in FLAME.

 Software License
 ================
-FLAME implementation of ICEACE project is developed by Bulent Ozel (bulent.ozel@gmail.com).
+FLAME implementation of ICEACE project is developed and maintained by Bulent Ozel (bulent.ozel@gmail.com).
+Other contributors are Einar Jon Erlingsson and Marco Raberto.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.